hikoworks/hikolang/doc/error_handling.md

  - `__u32__[n]`: A specific trap error code that will be caught.
  - `__u32__`: Terminating zero.

+When trapping an error the trap statement may set a dynamically generated error message.
+This is done by setting the thread-local `__trap_error_message__` string to an error message, this string is cleared when the trap is caught and not retrapped.

 ### Throwing an error
 Throwing an error outside of a catch block.